hdehal/job-search-resources/README.md

-You can also use these search functionalities on company's with their own job boards.
-You can usually use the url from "https:..up to the../jobs" directory of the companies job listing page to do the google search.
+You can also search a specific company's job board using Google (e.g.: `site:https://jobs.netflix.com product designer` to seach for `Product Designer` roles at `Netflix`).

 :mag_right: [View all postings to **Google's Job Board** (Google Search)](https://www.google.com/search?hl=en&q=site%3Ahttps%3A%2F%2Fcareers.google.com%2Fjobs "View all job postings on Google's Career page (Google Search)")